 Interest rate risk arises on interest-bearing financial instruments.
 The Fund is exposed to the risk that the value of interest-bearing financial instruments will fluctuate due to changes in the prevailing levels of market interest rates.
-Generally, these securities increase in value when interest rates fall and decrease in value when interest rates rise.
+Generally, these securities increase in value when interest rates fall and decrease in value when interest rates fa

 If significant, Note 10 summarizes the Fund's interest-bearing financial instruments by remaining term to maturity and illustrates the potential impact to the Fund's net assets had prevailing interest rates increased or decreased by 1%, assuming a parallel shift in the yield curve, all other variables held constant.
+The Fund's sensitivity to interest rate changes was estimated using weighted average duration.
 In practice, the actual trading results may differ and the difference could be material.